 So what do you suggest for the up and coming sporting season?

-If you have ever sprained or rolled your ankle before, consider a brace or strapping to support your ankle and prevent any further injury.
-We also suggest a regular exercise programme to help improve your strength, balance and proprioception as mentioned above!
-Feel free to reach out if you have any questions… we’re more than happy to have a chat!
+If you have ever sprained or rolled your foot or ankle before, consider a brace or strapping to support your ankle and prevent any further injury.
+We also suggest a regular exercise program to help improve your strength, balance and proprioception as mentioned above!